DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/DocumentTypes/File templates.md

 ## Setup
 Next step is to update **Setup** for the created template.
-The standard setup that applies to all types will be described first, thereafte setup that are specific to each Type will be discussed.
+The standard setup that applies to all types will be described first, thereafter unique setup for each Type will be discussed.

 ### Standard setup